BenoitHeintzCSU/lpro_ait_tp1_team1/Procedures/Motor_assembly.md

     3. Then file -> exemple -> DRV8835MOTORSHIELD and check if there is no error in the programm.

     4. Connect the adruino to your computer and upload the programm to the arduino.
         (Be sure to select the right COM Port in the menu tools->port)

-    5. Check if the motor is working.